Skip to Main Content

 • Though lawyers earn above-average salaries, law students typically graduate with over $100,000 worth of debt.

-• The amount of debt you take on will be based on the type of school you attend (public or private), whether you're a resident student and the location of the school.
+• The amount of debt you take on will be based on the type of school you attend (public or private), whether you’re a resident student and the school’s location.

-• There are a series of programs available from the Department of Education, state governments and employers that can make law school debt more manageable.
+• Programs offered by the Department of Education, state governments and employers can make law school debt more manageable.

-However, a significant portion of your paycheck might go toward paying off law school loans — at least in your first years of practice.
+Law school can lead to a fruitful and financially rewarding career spent helping people navigate the challenges of legal disputes.
+But a significant portion of your future paycheck may go toward paying off law school loans — at least in your first years of practice.

-According to a study by the American Bar Association (ABA), 90 percent of the lawyers surveyed borrowed money to cover their studies, with average balance exceeding $100,000.
+Of lawyers surveyed by the American Bar Association (ABA), 85 percent borrowed money to cover their studies, with the average law school debt exceeding $100,000.
 Luckily, there are a few alternatives law school grads can explore to reduce their debt burden and make payments more manageable.

 Law school debt statistics